ClearHall/SkyMobile_Android/README.md

 - SkyMobile basic foundation has been built.

-- Scraping API is based upon the iOS API.
+- SkyMobile UI is in development.